ankitrgadiya/blog/_posts/2016-09-14-experience-with-linux.md

 ---
 layout: post
 title: My exprience with Linux
+description: A journey of starting to use Linux and getting familiar with it.
 ---
 Over two months passed since my last post.
 And this time too I'll promise myself to update this blog ASAP.